algolia/instantsearch-labs/CONTRIBUTING.md

 Describe the required steps to reproduce the experimentation on another InstantSearch project.

-If there's any mandatory indices configuration, do not forget to mention them.
+If there's any required indices configuration, do not forget to mention them.

 ### Known limitations